gfuselier/readme-generator/samples/README.md

 ## Installation

-something
+none

 ## Usage

-something
+none

 ## Contributing

-something
+none

 ## License

-This application is covered under the MIT license.
+This application is covered under the MPL 2.0 license.

 ## Tests

-idk
+none

 ## Questions

-If you have any questions about this application, please contact me at <gf@gmail.com>.
+If you have any questions about this application, please contact me at <g@email.com>.
-To view my other projects, check out my [github profile](https://github.com/gfuselier).
+To view my other projects, check out my [github profile](https://github.com/gf).